 The Liberna Collection

-Since September 2012, the Liberna Collection, which includes top-class and extensive holdings of manuscripts, miniatures, incunabula, books after 1500, prints, and drawings – with a focus on the fifteenth to the seventeenth century – have been on permanent loan to Draiflessen Collection.
+Since September 2012, the Liberna Collection, which includes high-level and extensive holdings of manuscripts, miniatures, incunabula, books after 1500, prints, drawings, and paintings – with a focus on the fifteenth to the seventeenth century – have been on permanent loan to Draiflessen Collection.

-Along with the Liberna Collection the collection of books and graphic art (Rembrandt and other Dutch masters) is one of the most important Dutch libraries specialized in the 17th and 18th centuries.
+Along with the Liberna Collection, the Draiflessen-owned collection of books and graphic art builds one of the most important Dutch libraries specialized in the 17th and 18th centuries.

-The entire Liberna Collection is housed in a study hall dedicated specifically to it, which is accessible to interested scholars with advance notice.
+The entire Liberna Collection is housed in a study room dedicated specifically to it, which is accessible to interested scholars with advance notice.
 Regular special exhibitions that shed light on various fascinating facets of the holdings are also presented on a regular basis.
+Some parts of the collection are already indexed online in international databases, such as the entire incunabula holdings in the ISTC of the British Library and our manuscripts and drawings in the database of the RKD (currently being edited).

 Archive and Collection